Apo45ty/Resume/README.md

 ***

-##  Unity3D  to create a basic mood to the game "Bootcamp"
+##  Unity3D  to create a basic mod to the game "Bootcamp"
 ### Source Code:

 ```